khantzen/ApacheCamel-Demo/README.md

 To run this project you should have RabbitMq installed on your machine, to install RabbitMq, check this link : _https://www.rabbitmq.com/#getstarted_

-By the way, don't forget to activate the ManagementPlugin : _https://www.rabbitmq.com/management.html_
+By the way, don't forget to activate the ManagementPlugin : _https://www.rabbitmq.com/management.html_ it will allow you to monitor your queues from a web interface.

 ## Config

-The _config.properties_ sample that I gave you works only on my personal computer, so you'll have to change the values (you can keep the keys of course) to make it works on yours.
+The _config.properties_ sample that I gave you works only on my personal computer, so you'll have to change the values (you have to keep the keys of course) to make it works on yours.
 For the ftp config, you'll find everything you need here : http://camel.apache.org/ftp.html

 # Ready To Go